azsumas/HorrorShooter/README.md

 Email: gamedefendersco@gmail.com

 ## License:
 System Hazard uses a MIT license.
-See more information in [LICENSE](LICENSE.md) .
+See more information in [LICENSE](LICENSE).